AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 Hi!
 I'm Ashton.
 I'm a polyglot programmer based out of Denver, Colorado.
 I work for [Pivotal Labs](http://www.pivotallabs.com) on the [Tracker](http://www.pivotaltracker.com) team.
-Technically I work on the "Platform" side, which means I'm responsible most of the non-Javascript stuff that goes on with Tracker.
+Originally I worked on the Ruby end of things, but since then I have been switched to a 100% Javascript and Backbone.js role.

-While I currently work in Ruby, I'm really a functional programmer at heart.
+While I currently work in Ruby and Javascript, I'm really a functional programmer at heart.
 I have professional experience in Common Lisp, and have played with every functional language I've come across.
+Previously I played around with Lisp, Haskell, and Erlaing, but these days I mostly work with Clojure.
+I think Clojure
-I'm particularly interested in Clojure, Haskell, and Erlang.
-I think Clojure + ClojureScript is a particularly compelling combination for the future of functional programming, and I'm really excited to try it out.
++ ClojureScript is a particularly compelling combination for the future of functional programming, and I really love working with it.
+I even snuck a bit of each into the Tracker codebase when nobody was looking because it's just so good for testing.

 On the side I work on a few open source projects, including [Butler](https://github.com/AshtonKem/Butler), my Emacs plugin for